 New Berlin Historical Society

 Visitors to Historical Park can always tour the grounds and read the information signs attached to most buildings.
-The park is located in the Prospect Hill Settlement District that includes the former Freewill Baptist Church building, the Alice Weston Memorial Garden, and the Weston Antique Orchard.
+The park is located in the Prospect Hill Settlement District thal also includes the former Freewill Baptist Church building and the Weston Antique Orchard.
 Images of both the buildings and information signs are shown below.

 ph settlement